RealityBending/IllusionGameReliability/README.md

 #### Session 2

-Participants were invited to complete the illusion task again, about 1 week following their initial participation.
+Participants were invited to complete the illusion task again, about 2 weeks following their initial participation.
+To avoid session 1 from being too long, the MAIA-2, MSI-BPD and PI-18 questionnaires were administered during session 2, after the illusion task.

 ### Sampling plan